toddgaunt/danboorsync/README.md

 Options | explanation
 --------|------------
--p range | Specify a page range to download from, e.g. "danboorsync -p 1-5,10,15-20" -h | Show a help message and exit
+-h | Show a help message and exit
 -o dir | Specify a directory to download to.
 Default is current directory.
--q | Turns off all output
+-p range | Specify a page range to download from, e.g. "danboorsync -p 1-5,10,15-20" -q | Turns off all output
 -v | Display files downloaded
 URL | Url to download from
 #### INSTALLATION

-run by entering:
+Enter the following commands:
 ```python
 git clone https://www.github.com/toddgaunt/danboorsync
 cd danboorsync